Photo Source: Anonymous

 |Affinity Bloc:||South Asian Peoples|

-* Pray for Indian missionaries to produce stories and songs in the Beldar traditions that will lead them to seek Jesus Christ.
+Pray for Indian missionaries to produce stories and songs in the Beldar traditions that will lead them to seek Jesus Christ.
+Pray for the Beldar people to have easy access to Christian materials in the Hindi language.
+Pray for spiritual discernment and hunger among the Beldar people in Bangladesh.